-Richard I was the first King to have a connection with the Royal Coats of Arms from 1189-1199.
+The first king to have a connection with the Royal Coat of Arms was King Richard I, who owned it from 1189-1199.

 "Royal Coats of Arms".
 HistoryLearning.com.
 2015.
 Web.